monome/docs/teletype/index.md

 * [Default scenes](scenes-1.0/)

+You can also access in-module help any time by using ALT-H to toggle help mode.

 ## Further

 Teletype is [open-source](https://github.com/monome/teletype).
 Since its initial release Teletype has grown an improved extensively thanks to various contributors including @sam, @scanner_darkly, and @sliderule.
 Additionally the documentation has undergone full reworking.